krdlab/daab-webcamera-on-raspberrypi/README.md

-# hubot-webcamera on Raspberry Pi
+# daab-webcamera on Raspberry Pi

 ## Setup